Understanding What Drives IBD &

 • joint pain or skin symptoms

-Symptoms do not always reflect the level of inflammation, which is why individualised care is important.
+Symptoms do not always reflect the level of inflammation, which is why individualised care matters.

 The Gut–Brain Axis: The Missing Link